nchah/machine-learning-scripts/nltk/README.md

 import nltk
 ```

-It's recommended that some additional datasets and models are downloaded.
+NLTK comes with some additional datasets and models and can be downloaded as follows.

 ```
 nltk.download()  # This brings up a separate GUI to manage the downloads